EPRA Sustainability Best Practice Recommendations

 - Electricity: We are responsible for the purchasing/settlement of all electricity consumed for common areas in the property portfolio under our management.

-- Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 56 % of the property portfolio under our management (2022).
-Furthermore, we requested and collected around 6 % actual data from third-party utilities for 2022.
-Around 37 % of the remaining missing data was calculated using projections based on the energy certificates and around 1 % based on the building age cluster.
+- Fuels, district heating and district cooling: We are responsible for the purchasing/settlement of all fuels or district heating for around 55 % of the property portfolio under our management (2023).
+The remaining gap was calculated using projections based on energy certificates for around 44 % and based on the building age cluster for around 1 %.

 - Water: We are responsible for the purchasing/settlement of all water consumed in the property portfolio under our management.